ErigoLee/game-dev-spring2025/prototypes/platformer/README.md

 ## Platform-final
 ![image](https://github.com/user-attachments/assets/a8c9de6f-b55f-47f3-a7ba-940e0187d333)

-In this platform-final, I created the following mechanisms:"
+In this platform-final, I created the following mechanisms:

 1. I revised the bullet's velocity.
 When the player presses the 'X' key, a bullet is generated and gains increased speed.